RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

     1. Start your HAMlab web user interface (Use connection described **Local Area Network (LAN) connection )**
     2. Open Network Manager application
-    3. Insert WiFi dongle in the USB plug on the HAMlab board.
+    3. Insert WiFi dongle in the USB plug on the HAMlab.
 Supported WiFi dongles are described here [ `FAQ <http://redpitaya.com/faq/>`_ ]

+todo:replace image
     .. image:: connect-5.png

     4. When the USB WiFi dongle is plugged in, the system will recognize it and enabled additional settings.